Save thousands in taxes with Collective

 For most small businesses, the federal government doesn’t require licenses or permits.
-But there are certain types of activities that are regulated by one or more federal agencies, and those activities might require a federal license or permit.
+But some activities are regulated by one or more federal agencies – and those activities might.

 - Agriculture